-Mild kyphosis causes few problems, but severe cases can cause pain and be disfiguring.
-Treatment for kyphosis depends on your age, the cause of the curvature and its effects.
+Mild kyphosis causes few problems.
+Severe kyphosis can cause pain and be disfiguring.
+Treatment for kyphosis depends on your age, and the cause and effects of the curvature.

-An increased front-to-back curve of the upper spine is called kyphosis.
+An increased front-to-back curve of the spine is called kyphosis.

 When to see a doctor